Admission to Skyline College is governed by the laws of the State and supplementary regulations, as have been prescribed by the Board of Trustees.

 - A high school student with special approval.

-- Resolving Registration Hurdles: Students are able to successfully navigate and resolve registration conflicts.
+Students are able to successfully navigate and resolve registration conflicts independently.

-Students with a Disability: Contact the Disability Resource Center at (650) 738-4280 for information about accommodations available on campus.
+Students with a Disability: Contact the Educational Access Center at (650) 738-4280 for information about accommodations available on campus.
 Submit an application for services.
-See “Disability Resource Center” in the Student Resources section.
+See “Educational Access Center” in the Student Resources section.

-Concurrent Students: Concurrent students shall provide a College Connection Concurrent Enrollment Course Request Form with parent and high school designee signatures certifying approval of college courses to the Admission and Records office.
+High School Students Programs: Concurrent, Dual Enrollment, Middle College, and Jump Start students shall provide a College Connection Concurrent Enrollment Course Request Form via mySMCCD Student Portal with parent and high school designee signatures.
 Concurrent students must submit this form every semester.

 International Students: Submit an Admission Application and other documents as requested.
 Find more information on applying as an international student at the International Student website.